Thomas-Smyth/SpaceX-API-Wrapper/README.md

     - `timeout` - How long before timing out a request.

 All arguments other than the `id` argument (only required a small number of methods) are optional.

+Documentation for the API can be found [here](https://github.com/r-spacex/SpaceX-API/wiki).

 ### Capsules
 * [`.getAllCapsules(query, settings)`](https://documenter.getpostman.com/view/2025350/RWaEzAiG#00ac651a-8ba2-4b4c-858a-4034dd1254fa)